netgsm/n8n-nodes-netgsm/README.md

-# n8n-nodes-_node-name_
+# n8n-nodes-netgsm

-This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+This is the official Netgsm n8n community node.
+This node integrates with the SMS Gateway to send messages directly from n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.